 When maintenance work is required on the vehicle, the supplemental air bag system and related parts should be pointed out to the person conducting the maintenance.
-The ignition key must always be in the LOCK position when working under the hood or inside the vehicle.
+The ignition key should always be in the LOCK position when working under the hood or inside the vehicle.

 - Once the supplemental air bag inflates, the supplemental air bag module will not function again and must be replaced.
-The supplemental air bag module cannot be repaired. - After a supplemental air bag inflates, the front instrument panel assembly should be replaced by your NISSAN dealer if damaged.

-- The supplemental air bag system should be inspected by an authorized NISSAN dealer if there is any damage to the front end portion of the vehicle or if the air bag has inflated. - When selling your vehicle, we request that you inform the buyer about the supplemental air bag system and guide the buyer to the appropriate sections in this Owner's Manual. - If you need to dispose of the supplemental air bag or scrap the vehicle, contact an authorized NISSAN dealer.
+The supplemental air bag module cannot be repaired. - The supplemental air bag system should be inspected by an authorized NISSAN dealer if there is any damage to the front end portion of the vehicle, or replaced if the supplemental air bag has inflated. - If you need to dispose of a supplemental air bag or scrap the vehicle, contact an authorized NISSAN dealer.
 Correct supplemental air bag disposal procedures are set forth in the appropriate NISSAN Service Manual.
 Incorrect disposal procedures could cause personal injury.